Lean Validation: The Fundamental Guide

 Stage 5: Learn

-It’s time to reap the fruits of your labour!
+Now, it’s time to reap the fruits of your labour.
 However, keep in mind that, depending on the scope and depth of your experiments, it can take up to 3 weeks before you’re able to gather any conclusive data.
 Here are some of the key questions you should tackle during this phase:

 • Which experiments were successful?